ballerina-attic/module-ballerinax-cassandra/README.md

 [![Build Status](https://travis-ci.org/wso2-ballerina/module-cassandra.svg?branch=master)](https://travis-ci.org/wso2-ballerina/module-cassandra)

-# Ballerina Cassandra Client Endpoint
+# Ballerina Cassandra Client

-Ballerina Cassandra Client Endpoint is used to connect Ballerina with Cassandra data source.
-With the Ballerina Cassandra client endpoint following actions are supported.
+Ballerina Cassandra Client is used to connect Ballerina with Cassandra data source.
+With the Ballerina Cassandra client following operations are supported.

 1. update - To execute a data or schema update query
 2. select - To select data from the datasource